-We have been offering free driving assessments for people aged 60+ since the Drive Safely for Longer project launched in March 2016.
-In the first two years, over 2000 people registered for a driving assessment and the feedback has been overwhelmingly positive.
+We have been offering driving assessments for people aged 60+ since the Drive Safely for Longer project launched in March 2016.
+Since we launched, over 2500 people registered for a driving assessment and the feedback has been overwhelmingly positive.

 Over the years, there have been changes in road traffic law, road layouts, traffic signs and vehicle design.
 The natural aging process can affect individuals in different ways, including eye sight, mobility and reflexes.

 A Drive Safely for Longer Assessment provides an opportunity for drivers to update their knowledge, improve their hazard awareness and their driving skills.